phaustin/quantecon-example/book/docs/python_oop.md

     on.
 -   C is a procedural language, while C++ is C with OOP added on top.

-Let\'s cover general OOP concepts before we specialize to Python.
+Let's cover general OOP concepts before we specialize to Python.

 ### Key Concepts